czcorpus/kontext/INSTALL.md

 ```

 This allows user to select desired attributes when creating a query or a subcorpus in a more convenient way.

+### The "conc_persistence" plug-in

+Original Bonito 2 and older KonText versions keep all the parameters required to specify a concordance (i.e. original
+query, filters, samples etc.) in URL of a page.
+Although it is in general a good idea (links can be copied and accessed
+by anyone, HTTP method types are not misused), the problem arises with the limited length of URL (starting circa from
+2KB one cannot be sure that the application will work properly).

+The *conc_persistence* plugin allows storing these parameters into a database and return a placeholder code which is
+then passed via URL.

 Deployment and running